This article was originally published on August 23, 2021, and was updated on September 18, 2023.

-For high schoolers and university freshmen, it’s hard to find a part-time job that isn’t low paying, long hours in retail, or service industries.
+For high schoolers and university freshmen, it’s hard to find a part-time job that isn’t low-paying, long hours in retail, or service industries.
 But what if you could be your own boss and make your own hours?
-A third of Canadians aged 15-29 are in temporary jobs, and a license extends your powers.
+A third of Canadians aged 15-29 are in temporary jobs, and a G2 license opens your options for jobs.

 Technology is changing the way we live and work.
 Having a G2 license gives you some freedoms, but there are some restrictions.

 Skip The Dishes with a G2 license

 You can deliver food for Skip the Dishes (Skip) with a g2 license, but understand your limitations.

 DoorDash and a G2 License